-Dr. Beach will be reviewing applications for the admission of a graduate student for fall 2018.
+Dr. Beach will not be accepting applications for the admission of a graduate student for Fall 2022.

 Ph.D.
 SUNY-Stony Brook, 1985

 Epigenetics, Community Intervention, Marital and Family processes, marital discord, depression and anxiety in close relationships.

 Some Selected Recent Publications (Click for full vita below)

 Brody, GH, Yu, T, Chen, E., Kobor, M, Beach, SRH, Lei, M-K, Barr, A, Lin, D, Miller, GE. (in press, 2021 ) Risky Family Climates Presage Increased Cellular Aging in Young Adulthood.
 Psychoneuroendocrinology.